 Our School

 In 2014 St Mary’s converted to stand-alone academy status and this means that all funding comes directly to be spent on our children.
-We are a member of the Bromley Catholic Schools’ Trust, building on our excellent partnership with the Catholic primary schools in Bromley deanery.
+We have strong partnerships with the Catholic primary schools in Bromley deanery.

 Our school’s motto is ‘Onwards and Upwards’ which describes the commitment of the whole school community to providing a high standard of education in a supportive and stimulating environment.
 Our ambition for our children is that they will flourish during their primary years becoming confident and well-rounded individuals, ready for the next stage in their education.
 We nurture a close working relationship with our families and do all that we can to ensure that the time our families spend as part of our community is happy and fruitful.